abilandz/PH8124/Lecture_6/Lecture_6.md

 echo "e(2)" | bc -l # prints '7.38905609893065022723'
 ```

-**Example 3:** What do you need to do if you want to see _stdout_ of your command on the screen during execution but in parallel to be redirected to some file (very reasonanle requirement in fact because you typically want to see what your command is doing, but also eventually to trace back all execution history)?
+**Example 3:** What do you need to do if you want to see _stdout_ of your command on the screen during execution but in parallel to be redirected to some file (very reasonable requirement in fact because you typically want to see what your command is doing, but also eventually to trace back all execution history)?

 This can be achieved with the **tee** command, schematically:
 ```bash